 In addition, companies have become aware of RBC practices following their engagement with local communities and stakeholders.
 Key practitioners, including Naftogaz, DTEK, Ukrhydroenergo and Energoatom, among others, have been increasingly engaged in carrying out social partnership and CSR programmes, as well as projects with international partners to support local communities.
 Certain energy companies have also been required to contribute to local development based on the oil and gas rent distribution mechanism adopted in 2018.
 These efforts have enabled energy companies to develop ties with local stakeholders and exchange on their activities, including potential adverse impacts and steps towards their mitigation.
-An in-depth analysis of policy developments to promote RBC in Ukraine's energy sector will be outlined in Ukraine: Investment Policy Review of the Energy Sector (2021).
+An in-depth analysis of policy developments to promote RBC in Ukraine's energy sector is outlined in the OECD Energy Investment Policy Review of Ukraine.